 In 2014, I began experimenting with the ancient art of storytelling and have not looked back since.
-Below is a list of performances I currently offer.
+Below are upcoming performances as well as a list of shows & talks I currently offer.
 If you are interested in a collaboration or to book a performance, please do not hesitate to contact me.
 All performances can be adapted to run online.

 “We both THOROUGHLY enjoyed each talk by Alice Courvoisier, her story telling was wonderful and especially The Wonders of the Night Sky, she held us all in awe, (she can tell me stories any time) we were entranced!!!!”